vangulo/marketplace/README.md

 ```

 Design Choices
 ---
 Dropwizard: Quick easy to bootstrap and run
 Hashmap: simple, in memory
 Notifications for validations: nice to get all errors at once
 Service and DAO layers: for separation of concerns
 ProjectDAO interface: so that we can switch out the data store to another implementations i.e. database
-WebResponse object, add metadata good practice to place in a data field
-path has versions: if we want to change the interface of the REST API
+Path has versions: if we want to change the interface of the REST API